So You Think You Have a Butler Building

 - VSR II – (2010 through present) This is the panel that has replaced the original VSR roof panel; this panel is not compatible with the old VSR roof panel.

 Generation 4 buildings: 2012 thru Present

-In 2012, Butler adopted a new engineering and design system which has had a major impact on the buildings primary structural, secondary structural and bracing design.
+In 2012, Butler adopted a new engineering and design system which has had a major impact on the buildings’ primary structural, secondary structural, and bracing design.
 The standard 8” and 9-1/2” girts and purlins have been discontinued as well as the 9” and 12” overhead door frames.
-These secondary structures are now only available as replacement parts in .113 thick material and come with no factory punching.
+These secondary structures are now only available as replacement parts.
+They are manufactured in .113 inch thick material and come with no factory punching.
 The current girt and purlin sizes are 7”, 8-1/2”, 10” and 11-1/2”.
 Overhead door framing is now provided in the same width as the wall girts.

-The wall and roof panel systems remain the same as the Generation 3 buildings.
-Additionally, the new Strip Light day lighting system for MR24 roofs was introduced in 2012.
+No new wall or roof panel systems have been added since Generation 3, however, the new Sunlite Strip daylighting system for MR24 roofs was introduced in 2012.